gneu42/Triple-Decky/README.md

    <font size="2">[Summary](#summary)
 ***
 ## **Printing tips:**
-  * Make sure your printer is well tuned, especially the first layer height.
+  * Make sure your **printer is well tuned**, especially the first layer height.
 If it is too thick, the brake (trap) will be too thick and will not move freely inside the filament path.
   * All STL were tested OK with ABS and ABS+
   * Use voron standard print profile ( I use Andew Ellis ABS print profile).
   * The 3 main parts are fitting together using a kind of hinge.
 They should fit together without filing and with a little bit of play.
-  * Make sure that the rectangular hole in the filament path Rev C is clean so the trap/brake can fit loosely in.
-There should be 0.5mm clearance.
   * For unknown reason, Super Slicer and Prusa slicer reports 6 open edges on the filament path STL. **DO NOT try to fix it**, otherwise you will have support that are filled up with infill and more than one perimeter thick.
   * Make sure you have "Thin wall" enable, otherwise you won't have supports.
-Set also the speed for thin wall around 50% of the external perimeter speed.<p> <font size="2">[Summary](#summary)
+Set also the speed for thin wall around 50% of the external perimeter speed.
+  * It is also better to print a few spare traps.
+The sides are quiet thin, and it could be possible to break one if you remove the filament path too often.<p> <font size="2">[Summary](#summary)
 ***
 ## **Cleaning tips:**
   * All support should come off very easily.